The Whisky That Cannot Be Named 1953 (Adelphi) 700ml bottle - Scotch Whisky whisky

 Product Description

 A collectible bottling from Adelphi, featuring whisky distilled in 1953 by...
 Well, a distillery.
 Adelphi are giving no clues as to which distillery specifically, but they must have been around in 1953 to distil the whisky, so that maybe narrows it down a smidge.
 Never the less, this is a rare and collectible piece for whisky fans.
 Please note: The box has a crack running through the front.
-This bottle was part of a private collection - if you'd like more detailed photos just get in touch!~ Master of Malt
+This bottle was part of a private collection - if you'd like more detailed photos just get in touch!

 About The Brand: Adelphi